ezEngine/docs/docs/custom-code/typescript/ts-api.md

 # TypeScript API

-This page gives an overview over the functionality that ez exposes through TypeScript.
+This page gives an overview over the functionality that EZ exposes through TypeScript.
 For an introduction to the TypeScript language please refer to the web (for example [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)).

-Note that you don't need to install anything to use TypeScript in ez, the required TypeScript transpiler is already included.
+Note that you don't need to install anything to use TypeScript in EZ, the required TypeScript transpiler is already included.

 ## API Documentation